mgorav/ranger-policies/README.md

 Apache Ranger documentation has extensively covered that.

 Apache Ranger helps in applying interception based policies to the resources.
-However, typically company uses, catalogs to store the metadata information like data owner, data classification etc etc, based your companies domain classification using domain driven design.
-Its ideal to enforce policies based on this cataloging information.
+However, typically company uses, catalogs to store the metadata information like data owner, data classification etc etc, based on your companies' domain classification using domain driven design.
+It's ideal to enforce policies based on this cataloging information.
 This helps two folds:
 - enforce policies based on metadata
 - centrally govern the policies